California’s snow-stranded residents need food, plows, help

 Two homes reported explosions that are under investigation but atypical for the area and likely storm-related, he said.

 More than 1,000 customers lacked power as of Wednesday night, he said.
-Many roads were closed and emergency escorts provided to motorists earlier in the week to access the area were suspended as the region received a fresh 2 feet feet (60 centimeters) of snow.
+Many roads were closed, and emergency escorts provided to motorists earlier in the week to access the area were suspended as the region received a fresh 2 feet (60 centimeters) of snow.

 About 80,000 people live in the San Bernardino Mountain communities either part- or full-time.
 The county has fielded more than 500 calls on a hotline set up for the emergency, many from people seeking plow assistance, baby formula and medicine, said Dawn Rowe, chair of the county board of supervisors.